BTOP in Action

 Last updated: April 17, 2012

 The city’s goal is to help Chicagoans improve their lives through computer resources and educational opportunities.
-The project plans to upgrade and expand workstation capacity at more than 150 locations and is developing the Digital Skills Initiative, a series of self-paced, online modules that will teach residents computer and workforce development skills.
-Launching in fall 2012, Chicagoans will have free access to over 300 modules covering topics from computer basics to advanced spreadsheet manipulation.
+The City of Chicago also developed the Digital Skills Initiative, a series of self-paced, online modules that will teach residents computer and workforce development skills.
+Chicagoans have free access to more than 300 modules covering topics from computer basics to advanced spreadsheet manipulation.

-A BTOP Grant is helping the City of Los Angeles tackle the digital divide in its most at-risk neighborhoods.
-Through the Los Angeles Computer Access Network (LA CAN) project, the City’s Community Development Department, Department of Parks and Recreation and various libraries will develop or upgrade 183 public computer center sites throughout Los Angeles.
-As part of the $7.5 million grant, the City will purchase 2,600 new computers, in some cases, replacing those that were seven to 10 years old.
+A BTOP Grant helped the City of Los Angeles tackle the digital divide in its most at-risk neighborhoods.
+Through the Los Angeles Computer Access Network (LA CAN) project, the City’s Community Development Department, Department of Parks and Recreation and various libraries developed and upgraded more than 180 public computer center sites throughout Los Angeles.
+As part of the $7.5 million grant, the City purchased more than 3,400 new computers, in some cases, replacing those that were seven to 10 years old.

-By early December 2011, the City of Milwaukee’s Connecting Milwaukee Communities project opened a new public computer center and upgraded eight centers across the city.
-These centers are part of an expansion to increase broadband capacity and availability at sites that have historically been unable to adequately serve local residents.
-These upgraded centers now offer patrons new computers, training, and technology specialists to help them develop their digital literacy skills.
+The City of Milwaukee’s Connecting Milwaukee Communities project opened a new public computer center and upgraded eight centers across the city.
+These centers are part of an effort to increase broadband capacity and availability at sites that have historically been unable to adequately serve local residents.
+These upgraded centers now offer new computers, training, and technology specialists to help patrons develop their digital literacy skills.

-BTOP funds have allowed the project to deploy more than 240 laptops, serving an average of 5,902 users per week.
-Along with these computers, the centers provide a variety of classes covering topics such as computer basics, Internet fundamentals, word processing and spreadsheet skills, Internet search fundamentals, and online safety.
-The centers offer career building assistance with resume creation, job searches, and interview preparation.
+As of June 2013, the city deployed more than 330 laptops, serving an average of 9,300 users per week.
+Along with these computers, the centers provide a variety of classes covering topics such as computer basics, Internet fundamentals, word processing and spreadsheet skills, Internet search techniques, and online safety.
+The centers also offer career building assistance with resume creation, job searches, and interview preparation.

 In a world where technology is key to creating opportunities, public computer centers are significant community assets.
 The Colorado State Library, operating under the Colorado Board of Education, is creating a culture of technology engagement through its public computer center project, Bridging the Great Digital Divide.
 The project is designed to improve lives by providing computers, training, and public awareness campaigns in 81 Colorado communities.